nasope/chessbot/README.md

 # Online chess website
-Created as a summer project
+Created as a summer project.
 ### Credits
-Created by nasope and slantiz
+Created by nasope and slantiz.

+### Setup
+Run `npm install` in the root directory.

 ### Dependencies
 - bcrypt